 The Realities of Riding

-- The moment a cyclist starts the engine, they are close to 30 times more likely to die than passengers in a car
+- The moment a cyclist starts the engine, they almost 30 times more likely to die than passengers in a car

 - 2018 saw nearly 5,000 riders killed in motorcycle crashes

-- The type of bike purchased makes a difference as Supersport motorcycle riders increase their odds of death by four times
+- The type of bike you ride makes a difference, as Supersport motorcycle riders increase their odds of death by four times

 - Overall, motorcycles account for 14% of all traffic fatalities, even though they only make up three percent of registered vehicles

-- Approximately a third of accidents are the result of driving under the influence with 20 percent involving excessive speeding
+- Approximately one-third of accidents are the result of driving under the influence with 20 percent involving excessive speeding

 - All-important helmets reduce head injury risks by 69 percent and death by close to 50 percent

-- Warm weather states have a higher fatality rate with Nevada at number one in deaths
+- Warm weather states have a higher fatality rate for motorcyclists

 - The average age of those who lost their lives was 43 in 2016, bringing the 40-and-older age demographic to 54 percent of all fatalities

-- Conversely, Motorcycle drivers between 16 and 24 have a higher incidence of accidents
+- Motorcycle drivers between 16 and 24 have a higher incidence of accidents

-A frequent claim by drivers following a collision with a motorcycle is that they simply didn’t “see” the rider, even though engines are traditionally louder.
-One of the more prominent causes of accidents involves cars making left turns and cyclists attempt to split lanes with a larger vehicle.
+Many drivers who have been in an accident involving a motorcycle claim that they “did not see” the motorcyclist, even though their engines are much louder than a car’s.
+Most motorcycle accidents involve cars making left turns while cyclists attempt to split lanes with a larger vehicle.

-Regardless of age or choice of bike, traveling via motorcycle presents risks that require proactive measures by not only cyclists but everyone sharing the road.
+Regardless of age or choice of bike, traveling by motorcycle presents risks that require proactive measures by not only cyclists but everyone sharing the road.

 THIS IS A GENERAL DISCUSSION OF LAW AND IS NOT INTENDED TO BE LEGAL ADVICE.
 FOR ANY LEGAL QUESTIONS PLEASE CONTACT OUR OFFICE AND SPEAK TO AN ATTORNEY.